danielsanei/vehicle-speed-estimation-dip/README.md

 # Distortions

 ## Denoising
 All needed files are located inside: `distortions/denoising`.
+Here is the link to the custom dataset used: https://drive.google.com/drive/folders/1GcqmkXY_qymql-VENK1SV7A7QgcJAcuA?usp=sharing

 ### Overview
 The denoising module (`noise_preprocessing.py`) provides preprocessing filters to reduce noise in video frames before object detection.
 This can improve detection accuracy and tracking stability on noisy footage.